MathieuDutSik/polyhedral_common/CI_tests/README.md

 The polyhedral work started historically with the GAP code.
-For reasons of performance, parallelism and expressivity, things have moved to C++..
+For reasons of performance, parallelism and expressivity, things have moved to C++.
 But the GAP inheritance remains for the CI tests and checking their correctness.

 List of CI tests:
 * `CTYPE_AdjSch`: Computation of the Ctypes in dimension 5 with the adjacency scheme.
-* `CUT_K8_serial`: Computation of the dual description of `CUT8` with the 147 orbits obtained.
 * `Canonicalization`: This is for running the canonicalization of Gram matrices.
 * `ConeIntersection`: This is checking different methods for computing the